Utsob-Bin-Bari/TechnoNext/THINKING.md

 * Added animation to improve user experience.

 # Commit 14: Map Implementation.
-* Use react-native-maps
+* Use react-native-maps.
-* Android and ios premission handled through info.plist and AndroidManifest.xml
+* Android and ios premission handled through info.plist and AndroidManifest.xml.
-* Android and ios is implementing Google Maps
+* Android and ios is implementing Google Maps.
 * For now dummy api key is given.
-Replacing the dummy api with actual api key will give all functionality.
+Replacing the dummy api with actual api key will give all. functionality.

+# Commit 15: Map Implementation (With Free Street Map)
+* Use react-native-webview.
+* Permission are the same just remove the slot for google api key.
+* We are using free street maps instead of google maps.
+* No API Key Necessary.